top of page

 That's actually how the record got its name.
 Sifting through mountains of cold black slush where the house used to be, Jagt discovered a charred, discoloured photograph depicting a cake of mysterious origins.
 "Turns out, my parents once worked in a tulip bulb sorting factory in Holland for a bit," she says.
 "When they were due to leave they brought in this farewell cake to enjoy with the other workers.
 Grote bollen translates to 'big bulbs'... there could be a Dutch pun happening there, I'm not exactly sure, but I eventually came to think of these songs as my bulbs and now I'm saying goodbye to them."

 It's this carefree eclecticism that immediately set Jagt apart from Adelaide's prolific 'Americana' scene.
 With a meaty rock band formed around Jagt's instinctive, distinguished song writing, and with their deft shape-shifting ability, Jagt can (and will) play a tiny gin bar one night and Brisbane's coveted BIGSOUND festival the next.

-Goodbye Grote Bollen will be supported by a slew of full-band shows this spring and summer, and with lockdowns seemingly a thing of the past, her band is itching to hit the road.
+Goodbye Grote Bollen was supported by a slew of full-band shows in the Spring and Summer of 2022.
 "It's a relief to finally put this record out there", Jagt says.
 "Because, as audiences will soon find out, we've got some pretty big new bulbs growing already."

 bottom of page